Naturalisation

 • You must have a permanent residence permit ("Niederlassungserlaubnis") or a residence permit which entitles you to a permanent residence permit.

-• You have been legally residing in Germany for at least eight years.
+• You have been living legally in Germany for at least 5 years.

-• You are not entitled to or receive any benefits from the Jobcentre or the Social Welfare Office.
+• You are not entitled to or receive any benefits from the Jobcenter or the Social Welfare Office.
+Unemployment benefits I, housing benefits, child benefits, BAföG or similar are generally not an obstacle to naturalisation.

 • You speak German at level B1 or higher.